 3.3NM.a Follow two-step directions such as to pack a suitcase or fill in a graphic organizer.

-3.3NM.b Follow simple, familiar guides such as a printed schedule or simple website recipe
+3.3NM.b Follow simple, familiar guides such as a printed schedule or simple website recipe.

 3.3NH.a Follow simple steps in an online video such as to make food or draw an image.